EqualExperts/you-build-it-you-run-it-playbook/practices/selection.md

 **Table 1 - financial exposure bands**

-In step 2, the furniture retailer examines its appetite for unavailability at its different exposure bands, and commits to 95.0%, 99.0%, and 99.9% as its availability levels.
+The furniture retailer examines its appetite for unavailability at its different exposure bands, and commits to 95.0%, 99.0%, and 99.9% as its availability levels.
 For example, for the $800K exposure band 99.9% of a week is 167 hours 49 mins 55 secs, so the tolerable unavailability in one week of 0.01% is 10 mins 5 secs.

 |Maximum financial exposure in an hour|Availability level|Tolerable unavailability in a week|
 |---|---|---|